 Article Contents

 What is an Out of State Medical School Applicant?
-Should I Study Out of State?
 What Makes a Good Out of State Applicant?
 List of Out of State Friendly Medical Schools Top 10 Easiest Medical Schools to Get Into Out of State FAQs

-An out of state applicant, in general, is an applicant that is a resident of a state outside of a medical school's state.
+An out-of-state applicant is an applicant that is a resident of a state outside of a medical school's state.
 There are, however, some schools that have agreements with neighboring states that allow students to be classified as “in-state” or “in region”, even if they are not residents of the school's state.
 For example, the UW School of Medicine in Washington is a five-state school, providing 95% of its available spots to Washington, Wyoming, Alaska, Montana, and Idaho residents.

 Should I Study Out of State?

-Determining whether to study in state vs out of state is a personal choice for each medical school applicant and there are no right or wrong answers.
-In fact, according to the AAMC, last year roughly 60% of matriculants attended medical school in their home state compared with 40% that chose an out of state medical school.
-When determining whether you should study out of state, you should consider the following factors:
+The decision to apply out-of-state or in-state depends on your academic profile, financial considerations, and long-term goals.
+According to the AAMC, last year roughly 60% of matriculants attended medical school in their home state compared with 40% that chose an out-of-state medical school.
+When determining whether studying out of state is right for you, consider the following factors:

 Cost

 Is medical school worth it?
 Is it more expensive to attend medical school as an out of state applicant?
 Well, that depends.
-Medical school tuition fees are much more expensive for out of state students at public medical schools compared with those in state.
-Last year, on average, in state residents paid roughly $37,000 for one year of tuition, fees and health insurance compared with the $62,000 that out of state applicants paid.
-It’s important to remember that this is an average—some students pay less—others pay more than $70,000 annually.
+Medical school tuition fees are much more expensive for out of state students at public medical schools compared with those in-state.
+According to AAMC tuition reports, public medical schools typically charge higher tuition for out-of-state applicants than for in-state applicants.

-In private medical schools, however, we don't see the same discrepancy in cost.
-In state residents paid approximately $60,000 for one year of tuition, fees, and health insurance.
-Similarly, out of state residents paid on average $62,000, only a $2,000 difference.
-So when determining the expense of attending medical schools as an out of state applicant, it completely depends on whether or not you're applying to a public or a private school.
+In private medical schools, however, we do not see the same discrepancy in cost.
+Private medical schools tend to charge the same tuition regardless of state residency, and annual tuition often exceeds $60,000+.
+When determining the expense of attending medical schools as an out-of-state applicant, it will depend on whether you are applying to a public or a private school.

 Here's an overview of the cost differences at medical schools: